 I bet you’re looking at this strange square and thinking “why the should I care?”
 That’s a valid point as the Bantam and even Billet Box offer nothing other than just another AIO to the average vaper.
 In essence, it’s just an external battery pod system that uses prebuilt coils, and haven’t we seen quite enough of those lately.
 A rebuildable deck?
 Pretty much all AIOs have a rebuildable deck available.
 So, what is it then, what makes it so special?

 Simple, bridges, and accessories.
-The BB styled devices make use of a tank, called a “Borro” that allows users to fit a wide variety of decks, from rebuildable to stock coils, which allows you to tailor your experience exactly as you want it.
+The BB styled devices make use of a tank, called a “Borro” that allows users to fit a wide variety of decks, from rebuildable, like the phenomenal Atmizoo Vapesnail to stock coils, which allows you to tailor your experience exactly as you want it.
 Users can also completely transform the look of their device thanks to new buttons, panels, tips, tanks, and more, but does this make the Bantam Box worth a look on these merits alone?

 The Bantam Box comes hot on the tail of SXK’s Bantam Box clone.
 SXK was able to reduce the size considerably by chucking the 18650 in favor of a 18350 (included, thankfully).
 If you’re familiar with the ridiculously expensive Limelight Fifty 50, the Bantam Box is basically the same thing in regulated form.